allanrehhoff/database/README.md

 <?php \Database\Connection::getInstance()->select("animals", ["name" => "Asian Rhino"]]); ?>
 ```

-Will both return an array of objects, if the given criterias matched any rows, otherwise the resultset is false.
+Will both return a `Database\Collection` of objects, if the given criterias matched any rows, otherwise the resultset is empty.

 This method also supports IN-like requests.